huntdog1541/Chirp/docs/parsing.md

 # Parsing

 This uses a Recursive descent parser, creating a tree from the top.
+It will analyze the tokens provided by the lexer until it runs out of those.
+When finished it will procced to do semantic analysis.

 ## Tree